 You can never have enough all-purpose side dish recipes, like Balsamic Roasted Vegetables.
 These sweet and savory caramelized vegetables are versatile (use any vegetables), they hold up well to reheating (perfect for meal prep), and their flavor matches with a wide variety of main dishes.
 They even make a simple yet stunning Thanksgiving side dish!

 You can roast just about any vegetable in this sweet, savory, and tangy balsamic marinade.
-The key is to match your vegetables to the season.
-Summer vegetables tend to be softer, so they’ll take less time to roast.
-Fall and winter vegetables are harder and will take more time to roast.
-Choose vegetables of a similar type so they cook at a similar rate.
-Here are some vegetable options:
+The key is to match your vegetables to the season so you get the best-tasting vegetables possible.
+I like to choose vegetables of a similar type so they all cook at a similar rate.

-- Chop harder vegetables into smaller pieces and softer vegetables into larger pieces to help them roast at a more similar rate.
+- Chop according to size.
+Hard vegetables should be cut into small pieces and soft vegetables into large pieces to help them roast at a similar rate.

 - Don’t overcrowd the baking sheet.
-If the vegetables are too crowded, steam will become trapped and the vegetables will stew in their own juices instead of caramelize.
+If the vegetables are crowded, steam will become trapped, and the vegetables will stew in their own juices instead of caramelizing.

 Balsamic Roasted Vegetables